e-travel/agnostic_backend/doc/indexable.md

 - define what should be indexed as a document (attributes, nested fields, types etc.)
-- define when it should be indexed (when the object changes in some way)
+- define how it should be indexed (when the object changes in some way)

 In our examples below, we are working with `ActiveRecord` models, but `AgnosticBackend` can be used with any object.
 Also, whenever we mention the word "document" below, we take this to be a Ruby Hash.

-## What should be indexed
+## Document contents

 Say we need to represent a workflow comprising a sequence of tasks within a case, using a `Workflow` AR model and a `Task` AR model